OlivierLD/raspberry-coffee/Bluetooth/bluetooth.101.md

 Bluetooth is a pier-to-pier communication protocol based on a Serial Communication.

-Once two devices are **paired** with Bluetooth, the communication between them is just a regular Serial Communication, a demoed below.
+Once two devices are **paired** with Bluetooth, the communication between them is just a regular Serial Communication, as demoed below.

 See <https://medium.com/@mahesh_joshi/raspberry-pi-3-and-arduino-communication-via-bluetooth-hc-05-5d7b6f162ab3>